 We mandate that packets from the same flow depart in the order of their arrival.
+We define a flow by default using the traditional 5-tuple identification, although our algorithms could readily be adapted to alternative flow definitions based on the packet headers or payloads.
 When a packet needs to wait for another packet to make sure that it departs in order, it experiences a reordering delay.
 Our goal is to reduce the average reordering delay, using a simple and scalable algorithm.